JaKaMen/jakamen.github.io/_pages/publications.md

 MultiLAB contains several experimental projects investigating multilingual literature using digital methods:
 Multilingual Literature Corpus: this MultiLAB project annotates and analyses multilingual literature in a project funded by the German National Library as part of the DH Call programme (2023).
-MeAqua: Multilingual Authors in German Literature: this project creates a data set of multilingual authors in German literature during the 19th century,funded by the HERMES Forschungsprogramm (2024).
+MeAqua: Multilingual Authors in German Literature: in this project, we built a data set of multilingual authors in German literature during the 19th century, funded by the HERMES Forschungsprogramm (2024): Mende, J.-K., Franke, A., Schmitt, V., & Wallner, K. (2024).
+MeAqua: Mehrsprachige Autor:innen des 19.
+Jahrhunderts quantitativ erforschen.
+Ein Forschungsbericht.
+Zenodo. https://doi.org/10.5281/zenodo.14194128